 For more detailed information about the book or to purchase, see Navigating the Rules & Regs.

 Soap and Cosmetic Labeling: How to Follow The Rules and Regs (2007, 2015 3rd edition)

-I wrote the book to clarify and explain the basic regulations and make them easy to understand (and follow).
+I wrote this book to clarify and explain the basic labeling regulations and make them easy to understand (and follow).
 The 2nd edition, published in early 2008, added more pages, pictures and diagrams, including a complete chapter on the labeling of soap.